(0 | 0 Reviews)

 Tips & Secrets

-• Sifting the flours multiple times is the absolute secret to preventing the seedai from exploding in the professional oil.
+• Sifting the flours multiple times is the absolute secret to preventing the seedai from exploding in the oil.

-• Never roll the balls tight; loose air pockets inside ensure a professional-grade crunch without any danger during frying.
+• Never roll the balls tight; loose air pockets inside ensure a crunch without any danger during frying.

-• Resting the balls on a cloth before frying is mandatory to ensure the exterior is dry for a better professional finish.
+• Resting the balls on a cloth before frying is mandatory to ensure the exterior is dry for a better finish.

-• Always ensure the urad dal flour is finely powdered and roasted correctly for the best professional flavor.
+• Always ensure the urad dal flour is finely powdered and roasted correctly for the best flavor.

 Nutritional Information(Per 10 pieces (30g))